RJuall/rj-mern-learn/js-weird-parts/js-weird-parts_notes.md

 The jQuery function, `$` or `jQuery`, is not a function constructor.
 It's just a function.
 This is why the `new` operator is not needed when invoking jQuery.
 It _is_ a function that returns a function constructor, however.

+#### Deep Dive: jQuery part 2

+jQuery includes an entirely seperate library, 'Sizzle', as its own IIFE inside of jQuery.

+The jQuery `jQuery.fn.init` function returns an altered empty object that the `new` operator creates.

+The jQuery library uses prototypical inheritance liberally to hide the use of the `new` operator and to make sure that methods are available where they need to be.

+#### Deep Dive: jQuery part 3